Furano Travel Guide

 Furano is the most famous of all the ski resorts in Japan; however, it is still relatively undiscovered by foreign tourists.
 Furano is known for its light, powdery snow, of which up to 29 feet (9m) falls each year, and equally for its amazing weather, with more sunny days than any other resort on Hokkaido.

 The Furano Ski Area is divided into two areas: the Kitanomine zone, open from mid-December to late March; and the Furano zone open from late November to early May.
-Both areas have a range of accommodation, restaurants, and après ski options, and are just minutes away from the town of Furano by shuttle.
+Both areas have a range of accommodation, restaurants and après ski options, all just minutes away from the town of Furano by shuttle.

 The town of Furano offers many cultural attractions, including ancient shrines and temples along with theatres, spas, shopping markets and locally-produced cheese, wine and ice milk.
-Visitors should be sure to catch a performance of the Furano Traditional Chinese Lion Dance at the Furano City Lifelong Learning Center.
+Visitors should be sure to visit the town's many museums, cafes and galleries, too.

 Furano is comprised of several small farming towns around a municipal centre.
 The region is known for its picturesque lavender fields and vineyards as well as for its powdery snow, and visitors can enjoy an array of locally-produced goods like wine, carrot juice and cheese.
 There are a number of hotel shops and grocery stores selling this produce but the best place to go shopping for souvenirs in Furano is Ningle Terrace where you can find a charming collection of craft shops in small log huts.
 Here you will find local artists, glass makers and jewellery crafters.